FelixVaughan/Replstash/README.md

 ![Replstash Demo](images/demo.gif)

+## Installation

+Install directly from the Visual Studio Code Marketplace or via the extensions panel in VS Code.

+## Usage

+The workflow is designed to be streamlined through VS Code's command palette and keyboard shortcuts.
+While you can browse and edit your saved scripts and breakpoints at any time, the core functionality requires an active debugging session.

+Here's how it works:

+1. Start a debugging session
+2. Hit a breakpoint to pause execution
+3. Begin capturing content using either:
+   - The colored `Replstash` status bar icon
+   - Keyboard shortcuts
+   - Command palette commands

+The `Replstash` status bar icon serves as a visual indicator of your current capture state.
+When active, it will change color to show that capture is in progress.

+You can interact with your captured content through:
+- The debug sidebar views
+- The bottom panel interface

+## Use Cases

+- Set snippets to change variables, log messages, and import dependencies on hit breakpoints
+- Save parts of code you want to remove but keep executable
+- Test multiple execution paths when paused on a breakpoint
+- Eliminate repetitive commands ran in the console
+- Monitor and modify program and system state between breakpoints

 ## Features

 - Palette commands to start, stop, save and auto-run REPL content
 - Panel on the debug sidebar to manage and execute scripts
 - Container on bottom panel to view content execution results and stack traces
 - Status bar indicates capture state
 - Supports Python, Bash, JavaScript and other REPL-supported languages

-## Use Cases
-- Set snippets to change variables, log messages, and import dependencies on hit breakpoints
-- Save parts of code you want to remove but keep executable
-- Test multiple execution paths when paused on a breakpoint
-- Eliminate repetitive commands ran in the console
-- Monitor and modify program and system state between breakpoints

-## Installation

-Install directly from the Visual Studio Code Marketplace or via the extensions panel in VS Code.

-## Usage

-The workflow is most effective when executing commands via the palette or shortcuts and interacting with the views on the debug sidebar and bottom panel.
+- Visual indicators in the debug panel show execution status and results of each script run

 ### Key Commands